Preprint

 2.1.
 Regulatory Landscape and Approvals

-Since 2021, the European Union has approved the use of processed insect proteins (PIPs) in poultry and pig feed, marking an important step in the integration of insects into the agri-food chain.
-It followed several years of safety assessments of insect-based products, particularly T. molitor, carried out by the EFSA Panel on Nutrition and Novel Foods (2021).
-Two years later, the same EFSA panel validated that both frozen and dried forms of T. molitor larvae are safe for human consumption as a Novel Food.
-This update reinforced their regulatory status (EFSA Panel on Nutrition and Novel Foods, 2025).
+Since 2021, the European Union has approved the use of processed insect proteins (PIPs) in poultry and pig feed, marking an important step in the integration of insects into the agri-food chain [19].
+In parallel, the EFSA Panel on Nutrition, Novel Foods and Food Allergens (NDA) concluded that frozen and dried whole T. molitor larvae are safe for human consumption as a Novel Food, under defined specifications and labelling requirements, and this conclusion has been reaffirmed in subsequent EFSA opinions [15,20].
 Regulatory initiatives are also advancing outside Europe.
 In Asia, South Korea, through its Ministry of Agriculture (MAFRA), is promoting sustainable approaches that integrate insects into national agricultural policies.
-Regional consultations supported by FAO Korea Partnership (2022) have fostered South–South cooperation.
+Regional consultations supported by FAO Korea Partnership (2022) have fostered South-South cooperation.
 These initiatives are now shaping harmonized regulations across Asia and Africa.
-They are also paving the way for the transnational recognition of T. molitor as a food and functional ingredient [13].
+They are also paving the way for the transnational recognition of T. molitor as a food and functional ingredient [21].

 2.2.
 Safety, Toxicology, and Allergenicity